azuline/saffron/README.md

 $ cargo install --version=0.2.0 sqlx-cli --no-default-features --features sqlite
 ```

-Developing the views requires `yarn`, in order to build TailwindCSS.
+Developing the views requires `pnpm`, in order to build TailwindCSS.
 Running
-`yarn install` inside `views/` will set up the environment.
+`pnpm install` inside `views/` will set up the environment.
 See
 `views/package.json` for some helper commands.

 ## TODO